Philipp66904/OrganizationDataManagement/README.md

 > **Keep in mind to always stick to the main goals and rules of the project!**
 ## Main Goals and Rules
 - **KISS**: *Keep it simple, stupid!* -> Don't overengineer the program
 - **No highly personal data** or **passwords** may be stored in the database created by this program. *Highly personal data* includes, but is not limited to: Health, bank, religious, and ethnic data.
-See **EU-GDPR articel 9** for more categories.
+See **EU-GDPR article 9** for more categories.
 - **No email-address** shall be stored in the database, as a password manager usually already takes care of this information.
 - **Ease of use** and **speed** take precedence over maximum functionality.
 - Support **Keyboard-Control** wherever easily possible.